Research Projects to Realize Disaster Mitigation

 - Disaster Precautions in the Energy Supply Area: (Chubu Electric Power Company) Endowed Research Division

-- Disaster Precautions in the Soil and Lifelines Area: (Toho Gas) Endowed Research Division
+- Disaster Precautions in the Soil and Lifelines Area: (Toho Gas) Industry-Academia Cooperative Research Division

 - Disaster Mitigation Planning for Regional Communities (OYO Corporation) Endowed Research Division